Arnhem Way Arnhem Land (Katherine - Nhulunbuy)

 Drive the Arnhem Way and discover one of Australia's last unspoilt areas.
-From Katherine to Nhulunbuy on the Gove Peninsula, you'll have a great adventure.
+From Katherine to Nhulunbuy on the Gove Peninsula – be prepared for an adventure.

-Please note that when travelling to Arnhem Land you will require a permit from the Northern Land Council.
-These permits are necessary to preserve the beauty of Arnhem Land.
+When travelling to Arnhem Land you will require a permit from the Northern Land Council.
+These permits are necessary to preserve the culture and beauty of the region.

-This coastline is home to some of Australia’s most beautiful pristine beaches just waiting to be explored by you.
-Join a fishing charter and spend the day fishing, explore various bush walking and hiking trails through stunning wetland settings, where you can spot native wildlife and rare birds.
+The Arnhem Land coastline is home to some of Australia’s most pristine beaches just waiting to be explored.
+Join a fishing charter and spend the day reeling in impressive sports fish or take a bush walk through stunning wetlands where you can spot native wildlife and rare birds.

-You’ll find some of the best sports fishing in the world, in Arnhem Land.
-Here you can catch Red Emperor, Spanish Mackerel and Coral Trout.
+You’ll find some of the best sports fishing in the world with the opportunity to catch Red Emperor, Spanish Mackerel and Coral Trout.
 Make sure you jump on a blue water fishing experience with one of the charter tours available based in Nhulunbuy/Gove.

 - Explore the beaches and fresh water holds of the Dhimurru recreational areas on a four-wheel drive camping adventure

-- Jump on a charter flight and see the fantastic coastline and wildlife from above
+- Jump on a scenic charter flight and see the fantastic coastline and wildlife from above

 - Visit Buku-Larrnggay Mulka Art Centre at Yirrkala for local Indigenous arts and crafts